Lynette J. CHUA

 Doctoral Workshop

-Dr. Lynette J. Chua is a law and society scholar who studies legal mobilization, legal consciousness, and rights and resistance.
+Dr. Lynette J. Chua is a law and society scholar who specializes in legal mobilization, legal consciousness, and rights and resistance.
 She is Professor of Law and Vice Dean (Research) of the Faculty of Law, National University of Singapore.
 In addition, she is an Editor-in-Chief of the Asian Journal of Law & Society, a former President of the Asian Law & Society Association (2022-23), and co-director of the Training Initiative for Asian Law and Society Scholars (supported by a Henry Luce Foundation grant).

 Books